Jaime Isuardi

-Jaime Isuardi Fernández (born 2 February 1992) is a Spanish footballer who plays for Club Portugalete as a forward.
+Jaime Isuardi Fernández (born 2 February 1992) is a Spanish footballer who plays for Tercera Federación club Atlético Albericia as a forward.

 Club career

 Isuardi was born in Santander, Cantabria.
 A product of local giants Racing de Santander's youth system, he made his first-team – and La Liga – debut on 1 May 2012, playing 11 minutes in a 1–1 away draw against Getafe CF. He spent the vast majority of his spell registered with the B-side, however.

 On 30 May 2013, Isuardi signed for Real Betis, being assigned to the reserves in Tercera División.
 On 20 January 2015, he moved to another reserve team, Real Zaragoza B.